 With the advent of PCs and a need to retrain and use a computer, this old ambition was stirred and she decided to rekindle her love of books and writing at the grand old age of 42.
 At this point, she had reached a turning point in her life and studied nursing, and also decided to write the book she had promised herself one day she would write.

-Her debut novel, the award-winning Sons of the Wolf, was first published with the assistance of SilverWood Books in 2012.
+Her debut novel, Sons of the Wolf, was first published with the assistance of SilverWood Books in 2012.
 More recently she has republished it with her new publishing company, Longship Books, in Kindle.
 A new paperback version will be published by June.
 It is a story set in the years leading up to the Norman Conquest of England and the first in the Sons of the Wolf series, about this amazing time in English history.
-Its sequel, The Wolf Banner, followed and has been reviewed in these pages.

 She has always admired the works of Sharon Penman and Bernard Cornwell, Edith Pargetter and Mary Stewart, amongst many others.
 History is a great love of hers and her interest in the subject goes beyond that of the keyboard.
 She also enjoys Anglo-Saxon re-enactment with Regia Anglorum, also a great source of research for her writing.
 Paula says: “Write for enjoyment, write for yourself, regardless of what others say you should; for if you don’t write what you love, then how can you expect others to love what you write.”

 Follow author Paula Lofting and keep up with her news, including her magnificent new blog and impressively researched and written entries about 1066, as well as the upcoming Wolf’s Bane, third in the Sons of the Wolf series.
 You can find her at her blog, Twitter and Facebook.